pcolby/aws-sdk-qt/README.md

 patterns to use when adding new AWS service client classes.

 ## Requirements
-### Qt 5.1
+### Qt 5.1+
 Libqtaws requires Qt 5.1+  The library uses Qt's QMessageAuthenticationCode class for generating HMAC codes for AWS request signatures, and that class was first added in Qt 5.1.0.

-It is possible to make the library work with Qt 5.0 by backporting QMessageAuthenticationCode from Qt 5.1 to Qt 5.0 - indeed, this is what this project does for [travis-ci](https://travis-ci.org/) support (see [.travis.yml](.travis.yml) for example), but that is not officially supported (might become so, if enough people show interest).
+It is possible to make the library work with Qt 5.0 by backporting QMessageAuthenticationCode from Qt 5.1 to Qt 5.0, but that is not officially supported.

-Note, the library will soon depend on Qt5's built-in JSON support too, so it is unlikely that libqtaws will ever officially support version of Qt earlier than 5.0.

 ## Building
 This library supports out-of-source builds (highly recommended), for example: